Otavio-Cipriano/php-framework/README.md

 # Simple PHP Framework

 Welcome to the Simple PHP Framework!
 This is a lightweight and easy-to-use framework designed for quick development and prototyping.
 The framework includes essential components such as a router, database manipulator, validator, session handler, and view renderer.
+Implemented from scratch without external dependencies, including HTTP request/response abstraction, URI routing and MVC pattern

 ## Features